Bennett-Petzold/backed_data/README.md

 # Development Commands

 When testing with Miri, use 'MIRIFLAGS="-Zmiri-disable-isolation"' to allow I/O.
-Build docs with `RUSTDOCFLAGS='--cfg docsrs' cargo +nightly doc --open --all-features --no-deps`.
+Build docs with `RUSTDOCFLAGS='--cfg docsrs' cargo +nightly doc --all-features`.

 `media` has a crate to generate the documentation gifs.
 It requires `graphviz` to create the frames and `gifsicle` to optimize for a drastic size decrease.